tanyaclement/IntroDH/week-2.md

 #### **4.** Text I/O from the Command Line

 Below, we create a text file in the Desktop directory using the `>` operator.
-We then append a second line using `>>` and view the contents of Desktop to confirm we’ve made a new file.
+We then append a second line using the `>>` operator and view the contents of Desktop to confirm we’ve made a new file.

 > **Tip:** If `>` is directed at an existing file, it will overwrite the original without warning.